 A final rule issued in 2019 by the Centers for Medicare & Medicaid Services (CMS) significantly changes its area wage index calculation, which adjusts Medicare hospital payments to reflect geographic differences in labor costs.
 CHA is pursuing litigation to remediate this situation and, moving forward, will use this web page to share important updates and key information.

 On August 2, 2019, the Centers for Medicare & Medicaid Services (CMS) adopted its federal fiscal year (FFY) 2020 inpatient prospective payment system (IPPS) final rule, which included several changes to how the area wage index (AWI) is determined.
 The AWI is a factor used by CMS in adjusting payments for geographic differences in labor costs for IPPS hospitals.
-The AWI changes outlined in the FFY 2020 IPPS final rule include two key issues: a reduction to the standardized IPPS payment amount to fund an AWI increase for hospitals in the lowest quartile, and the exclusion of hospitals located in urban areas that have reclassified as rural hospitals from the determination of the rural wage index and the related rural floor.
-CMS has since carried forward these policies into its FFY 2021 and FFY 2022 IPPS final rules.
+The AWI changes outlined in the FFY 2020 IPPS final rule include two key issues: a reduction to the standardized IPPS payment amount for all hospitals to fund an AWI increase for hospitals in the lowest quartile, and the exclusion of hospitals located in urban areas that have reclassified as rural hospitals from the determination of the rural wage index and the related rural floor.

-- Issue #1: A reduction to the standardized IPPS payment amount for all hospitals in the nation to fund an increase in the AWI for hospitals with an AWI in the lowest quartile (none of California’s hospitals are in the lowest quartile).
-This reduction affects all California general acute care IPPS hospitals and resulted in an approximate $22 million loss in FFY 2020 and $25 million loss in FFY 2021, and a $24.6 million loss in FFY 2022.
+- Issue #1: A reduction to the standardized IPPS payment amount for all hospitals in the nation to fund an increase only for hospitals with an AWI in the lowest quartile (none of California’s hospitals are in the lowest quartile).
+This reduction affects all California general acute care IPPS hospitals and resulted in an approximate $22 million loss in FFY 2020, a $25 million loss in FFY 2021, and a $24.6 million loss in FFY 2022.

-- Issue #2: The exclusion of hospitals located in urban areas that have reclassified as rural hospitals from the determination of the rural wage index and the related rural floor.
-For FFY 2020, this policy resulted in an estimated cut to about one-half of California’s IPPS hospitals totaling $123 million.
+- Issue #2: The exclusion of hospitals located in urban areas that reclassified as rural hospitals from the determination of the rural wage index and the related rural floor.
+For FFY 2020, this policy resulted in an estimated cut to about half of California’s IPPS hospitals totaling $123 million.
 However, for FFY 2021, the policy had a positive impact — increasing payments to California’s hospitals by approximately $81 million — and for FFY 2022, the policy has a neutral impact.
-As such, CHA did not pursue a legal challenge for FFY 2021 or FFY 2022 and modified legal arguments for the FFY 2020 challenge to reduce the risk of adversely impacting urban hospitals in years beyond 2020.
+As such, CHA did not pursue a legal challenge for FFY 2021 or FFY 2022 and modified legal arguments for the FFY 2020 challenge to reduce the risk of adversely affecting urban hospitals in years beyond 2020.

-For Issue 1, CHA estimates the policy will result in a payment reduction to California hospitals of approximately $24.6 million in FFY 2022.
-Hospitals must once again appeal this payment reduction to the PRRB, even if the FFY 2020 and FFY 2021 appeals prove successful.
+Hospitals must once again appeal this payment reduction to the PRRB, even if the FFY 2020, FFY 2021, and FFY 2022 appeals prove successful.
 This is because remedies are only available to hospitals that appeal the issue for the applicable FFY, except in extraordinary circumstances.
-If California hospitals forego an appeal of the issue in FFY 2022, they could lose the opportunity to recover the $24.6 million lost under the policy in FFY 2022.
-CHA continues to strongly oppose this “rob Peter to pay Paul” approach, and CHA’s Executive Committee has approved CHA sponsorship of an appeal to the continuation of this policy in FFY 2022.
+If California hospitals forgo an appeal of the issue in FFY 2023, they could lose the opportunity to recover the estimated $23 3 million that would be lost under the policy in FFY 2023.
+On Oct.
+21, 2022, CHA’s Executive Committee authorized CHA to sponsor a legal challenge to Issue #1 for FFY 2023.

-CHA member hospitals and health systems that are participating in the FFY 2020 and FFY 2021 legal challenges to Issue 1 will be contacted by HLB to execute a new engagement letter for legal services from HLB related to the FFY 2022 challenge.
-This letter must be returned to David Vernon at [email protected] no later than December 23, 2021.
-Your engagement of HLB for the FFY 2022 AWI litigation will be effective only when HLB signs the engagement agreement and returns it to you.
+CHA member hospitals and health systems that are participating in the FFY 2020, FFY 2021, and FFY 2022 legal challenges to Issue #1 will be contacted by HLB to execute a new engagement letter for legal services from HLB related to the FFY 2023 challenge.
+This letter must be returned to David Vernon at email@example.com no later than December 30, 2022.
+Your engagement of HLB for the FFY 2023 AWI litigation will be effective only when HLB signs the engagement agreement and returns it to you.

 Please note that HLB will evaluate whether it has a conflict of interest in representing your organization after receiving a signed engagement agreement.
 If there is a conflict, HLB will represent your organization in the AWI litigation only if the conflict may be waived and both your organization and any other applicable party agree, in writing, to waive the conflict.
 HLB will work with you to obtain any necessary waivers.

-As previously noted, pursuing this challenge to the FFY 2022 IPPS final rule requires appeals by hospitals and hospital systems to the Medicare PRRB and subsequent litigation in federal court.
+As previously noted, pursuing this challenge to the FFY 2023 IPPS final rule requires appeals by hospitals and health systems to the Medicare PRRB and subsequent litigation in federal court.
 Toyon Associates will work with HLB to assist hospitals in filing those PRRB appeals.
 HLB will reach out to secure an engagement letter for legal services from HLB, and a provider representative letter to authorize PRRB appeal services from Toyon.
-HLB’s and Toyon’s services will be paid for by CHA as part of its funding of this FFY 2022 Issue 1 legal challenge.

 - Enter the name of your organization where indicated in the engagement letter, which will be:

-- An individual hospital, in the case of a hospital that is not a member of a hospital system or is the only member of the system that is participating; or
+- An individual hospital, in the case of a hospital that is not a member of a health system or is the only member of the system that is participating; or

-- A hospital system’s parent organization, in the case of a hospital system that participates with at least two hospitals.
+- A health system’s parent organization, in the case of a health system that participates with at least two hospitals

 Due to the complexity of the PRRB process and the rules of litigation, we understand that health systems — particularly those with hospitals located outside of California — must consider a number of factors before proceeding.
-CHA welcomes the opportunity to discuss any questions or concerns in one-on-one calls with health system teams.
-To schedule those conversations, please contact Megan Howard, CHA vice president, federal policy, at [email protected].
+CHA welcomes the opportunity to answer any questions or concerns in one-on-one calls with hospital or health system teams.
+To schedule a conversation, please contact Megan Howard, CHA vice president, federal policy, at email@example.com.

-If your hospital/health system does not wish to participate in the FFY 2022 litigation, please notify Megan Howard at [email protected].
+If your hospital/health system DOES NOT WISH TO PARTICIPATE in the FFY 2023 litigation, please notify Megan Howard at firstname.lastname@example.org.